hartwigmedical/hmftools/linx/README.md

 To protect against false positives and joining complex clusters that both touch repeats, but otherwise don’t appear to overlap, we avoid clustering 2 clusters which already have multiple non single breakends.

-We don’t cluster other common sequences such as telomeric sequences, Sine/Alu or LINE/L1 as these tend to be associated with genom
+We don’t cluster other common sequences such as telomeric sequences, Sine/Alu or LINE/L1 as these tend to be associated with genome-wide deregulation.

 #### Incomplete and small complex cluster merging
 These rules are implemented to merge small unresolved clusters with 3 or less variants to other unresolved clusters with an arbitrary cluster size where the location and orientation of proximate or overlapping breakends between the 2 clusters indicates that they may be linked.